 1. John 1:30- A human being pre-existed before John?

 An almost identical passage is cited by the Apostle John at John 1:30.
 But here John the Baptist explicitly states he is referring to a human.
-If we interpreted these verses as Trinitarians do, then it would mean that a human being named Jesus pre-existed.
-But a human being named Jesus did not exist prior to John.
+If we interpreted these verses as Trinitarians do, then it would mean that a human being named Jesus pre-existed John the Baptist.
+But that will not make any sense since a human being named Jesus did not exist prior to John.
 Jesus was born roughly 6 months after John the Baptist (Luke 1:26).
-This demonstrates to us that John was certainly not making any references to a pre-existent Jesus.
+This demonstrates to us that John was certainly not making any references to a pre-existent divine Jesus.

 John refers to the One coming "after" him.
 The word commonly translated as "after" is opisō.
 It indicates Jesus was "behind" him.
 Jesus used the same word when he said, "Follow me" and when he said to Peter, "Get behind me Satan."
 The idea is that Jesus will follow after John; Jesus will come behind him.